FNLCR-DMAP/gitflow-R/README.md

 ## This repository contains the GitHub actions to support the Continuous Integration incorporated Branching Strategy (CI-BS) for R package development.

 ## Instruction to use this tool:
-  1.Make sure your repository has the following branches:
+  1. Make sure your repository has the following branches: main dev release*
-    main
-    dev
-    release*